frostbrosracing/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns

 ## Overview of Project
-#### By studying a wide range of Kickstarter campaigns, we've been able to analyze trends and compare the outcomes of many Kickstarter campaigns.
-Specific to the interests of this analysis, we can filter the compiled data to provide recommendations within the subcategory of "plays".
-The analysis of starting dates and fundraising goals within this Kickstarter campaign subcategory gives us valuable information.
+#### By studying a large amount of compiled data, we've been able to analyze trends and compare the outcomes of many Kickstarter fundraising campaigns.
+The focus of this analysis is on the subcategory of "plays", and the gathered data has been filtered to provide insights according to both *campaign starting date* and *fundraising goals*.

-#### The purpose of this is to understand how organizers might position their fundraising campaigns for greater levels of success.
+#### This valuable information helps organizers understand how they might better position their fundraising campaigns success.

 ## Analysis and Challenges